 Although the Authority does not provide wastewater treatment, it assumed responsibility for certain wastewater treatment revenue and expenses beginning in 1996.
 Effective May 2004, the Authority began direct billing City residents for current and delinquent wastewater treatment charges and remitting to ALCOSAN the aggregate amount of service charges billed.
 Wastewater treatment activity and the related assets and liabilities appear on the statements of revenue, expenses and changes in net position and the statements of net position, respectively.
-At December 31, 2014 and 2013, the reserve for uncollectible wastewater accounts was approximately \$5.76 million and \$5.65 million, respectively.
+In 2015, certain wastewater treatment only accounts were not timely billed due to issues with the Authority's billing process.
+The related estimated amount of unbilled accounts receivable at year-end has been recorded on the statement of net position.
+At December 31, 2015 and 2014, the reserve for uncollectible wastewater accounts was approximately \$7.20 million and \$5.76 million, respectively.